datanav/docs/training/030_dtl/020_Beginner.rst

 .. sidebar:: Summary

-  DTL...

-  - is Sesam's language for shaping data

    In this section you will learn how to:

       - create a pipe from scratch
       - view the output of a pipe
       - write a greeting to the world with DTL

 .. _create-a-new-pipe-3-1: